jjokela/llama-rag/README.md

 - images:
 -- for each page that contained image, I took a screenshot and asked Chat-GPT to create summary of it -- could be automated, but there were only 5 pages
+-- if there would be a lot of images (for example slide deck), one option is store both images and summaries, and build an index that links summaries and images, then the response can show the source images as references
 - removed the pages that contained images from pdf
 - loaded both pdf and summaries, generated embeddings and stored them to a in-memory vector db (index)
 - the index is stored into disk, so if it already exists, it is loaded from there

 Retrieval methods:
 - https://arxiv.org/abs/2312.06648 --> looks promising, but lots of manual set-up, consumes lots of nodes